yani2173/yani2173/README.md

 # 💫 About Me:
 I enjoy building websites and working on web projects that people actually use.
-I’ve worked on both personal ideas and real websites for small businesses, learning by doing and improving over time, sometimes using AI as a supportive tool.<br><br>Outside of web development, I have a strong interest in aviation and plane spotting, which often inspires the kind of projects and ideas I work on.
+I’ve worked on both personal ideas and real websites for small businesses, learning by doing and improving over time.<br><br>Outside of web development, I have a strong interest in aviation and plane spotting, which often inspires the kind of projects and ideas I work on.
 I like combining creativity, technology, and real-world interests into things that feel practical and meaningful.
 Some of the technologies listed below are tools I actively learn and use in real projects, occasionally supported by AI when appropriate.
 <br><br>